yuchingho/University/3) UWS Third Year/3) Both Semesters - Games Development Project/README.md

-Game Development Project focused on designing a prototype in the 1st semester, and a full game along with a Game Design Document in the 2nd semester with a group - [original repository](https://github.com/Dyanek/UnitySpellingTest).
+Game Development Project focused on a small team designing a prototype in the 1st semester, and a full game in the 2nd semester.

-- Assessment Folder is the backup copy